 In 1840 Thomas Haydon purchased Young Dover from Robert Scott of Glendon, Singleton.

-He was by Dover who was imported by Robert Scott and the details below are taken from the stallion advertisement at the time;
+He was by Dover, in the photo above, who was imported by Robert Scott and the details below are taken from the stallion advertisement at the time;

 A Bright Bay Horse

 Of extraordinary Beauty and Symmetry,